-We consider two model cases: the air resistance is proportional to v , or to v^2 - linear, or quadratic.
-These forms of the air resistance should not be taken literally.
-These two cases are just models we will use to learn how the motion depends on the forms of the air resistance.
+We found two model cases: the air resistance is proportional to v , or to v^2 - linear, or quadratic.
+These forms of the air resistance should not be taken literary.
+These two cases are just models we will use next lecture to learn how the motion depends on the forms of the air resistance.